techatpark/zols/README.md

 zols
 ====

-Zols is a Dynamic Schema Web Application
+Zols is a Dynamic Schema Web Application.
+Change